top of page

 Process the Jars of Plum Sauce:

 Place the filled jars into the water bath canner.
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
 Process pint jars for 20 minutes.
-Adjusting processing time for your altitude.
+(Adjust the processing time if you are above 1000 feet.)

 Stir Gently.png